-If someone were to present IM in defense of platonism, we would be completely justified in presenting IN as a replacement.
+If someone were to present IM in defense of platonism, we would justifiably respond with IN.
 Whether we believe in mathematical objects or not, IM is not a good reason for believing in them, since it is just loose talk which does not reflect our serious commitments.
 If we want to display our actual ontological commitments, we must speak soberly, invoke parsimony, and rewrite our casual sentences.
 We construct inferences like IN which make it clear that, strictly speaking, the subjects of the given inference are mangoes, not numbers.

 Now, consider the question, "Why are there five mangoes here?"
 A sufficient explanation, in the epistemic sense, is that I brought two and Andrés brought three.
-That fact is best represented by IM, and only awkwardly demonstrated, if explained at all, by IN.
+That fact is explained by IM, and only awkwardly demonstrated, if explained at all, by IN.
 IM is not a complete, best theory of these mangoes, of course.
 It requires background assumptions about object constancy, and that mangoes do not annihilate each other when, say, there are more than three together.
 But, it will satisfy any ordinary person, more so than IN.
 In fact, the only way for IN to have any plausible epistemic explanatory force is for it to be translated back to something like IM.

 IM and IN exemplify the two distinct senses of 'explanation' I have discussed.
 IM is a genuinely mathematical explanation, in the epistemic sense, of an empirical phenomenon, but we are not compelled to take its mathematical references seriously.
 IN is preferable for the purposes of revealing ontological commitments, and is the kind of inference that could be used in a traditional, D-N or related, sense of 'explanation', but it contains no mathematical references.
+The contrast between IM and IN exemplifies, if overly simply, the contrast between our most epistemically explanatory statements and our most austere theories.
+The physicist may appeal to the Bohr model of the atom in order to explain quantum energy states to a novice, but will quickly drop all references to the planetary model when speaking seriously.

 There are two morals emphasized by the differences between IM and IN.